jtonglet/Nash-Q-Learning/README.md

 # Nash Q Learning

-Implementation of the Nash Q Learning  algorithm to solve games with two agents, as seen in the course Multiagent Systems @ Polimi.
+Implementation of the Nash Q Learning  algorithm to solve games with two agents, as seen in the course Multiagent Systems @ PoliMi.
 The Nash Q Learning algorithm was first introduced in the paper [**Nash q-learning for general-sum stochastic games**](https://dl.acm.org/doi/10.5555/945365.964288) (Hu, J., Wellman, M.P., 2003).

 ## Example